go-fuego/fuego/README.md

 ## Why Fuego?

 Chi, Gin, Fiber and Echo are great frameworks.
-But since they were designed a long time ago, they do not enjoy the possibilities that modern Go provides.
-Fuego offers a lot of features that make it easy to develop APIs and web applications.
+But since they were designed a long time ago, [their current API does not allow them](https://github.com/gin-gonic/gin/issues/155) to deduce OpenAPI types from signatures, things that are now possible with generics.
+Fuego offers a lot of "modern Go based" features that make it easy to develop APIs and web applications.

 ## Features